doasync/redux-thunk-generators/README.md

 };
 ```

-You can use fetch API of coarse (really?)
+You can use fetch API of coarse.

-Return something from generator and get it with .then:
+If you want to do something when your action is done, `return` some data from generator and get it with .then:

 ```javascript
 signIn().then(username => {